StaticRevo/Restuarant-Web-App/README.md

    3. Copy the username and password (with the single quotes) in [config.ini](config.ini) under `[mailer]` section, where specified.

   Note that this Mailer does not send to the specified recipients, but is used to test the email transactions.
-- `.htaccess` does not support relative paths.
+- [.htaccess](.htaccess) does not support relative paths.
 So, path to enter in statement cannot be known cross-platform.
 Tester to adjust path to [404.php](404.php) in the htaccess `ErrorDocument 404` statement.
+Replace `path-inside-htdocs` with the path to file, starting frmo the folder inside `htdocs` (the root folder).
+For example, if [404.php](404.php) is directly under the root folder then `path-inside-htdocs` should be removed without entering anything else.
+The folder and path would be simply `/404.php`.